 Shawn Matthew Clark provides practical advice to employers on every aspect of the laws governing the workplace.
 He has extensive experience litigating employment disputes of all types, including defending employers and managers against claims of discrimination, retaliation, and harassment.
 On behalf of his clients, Shawn has won dispositive motions, temporary restraining orders, preliminary injunctions, defense verdicts, and appeals.
 He draws on that litigation experience to counsel employers on effective strategies for preventing litigation when possible, and preparing for litigation when it is unavoidable.

-Shawn Matthew Clark complements a broad, management-side labor and employment practice with concentrations in business restructuring, executive employment agreements, and unfair competition matters.
-In the business restructuring context, Shawn assists employers in planning and implementing reductions-in-force, mass layoffs, plant closings, furloughs, and business reorganizations, including all aspects of compliance with federal and state Worker Adjustment and Retraining Notification (WARN) Acts.
-He advises corporate clients and private equity firms on employment issues that arise in corporate transactions and performs pre-acquisition due diligence to identify employment obligations and liabilities that may impact the value and structure of the transaction.
-Shawn also advises employers on labor and employment issues that arise in bankruptcy.
+Beyond the courtroom, Shawn devotes much of his practice to business restructuring and M&A matters.
+In particular, he helps employers plan and implement reductions-in-force, mass layoffs, plant closings, furloughs, and other business reorganizations, including all aspects of compliance with federal and state Worker Adjustment and Retraining Notification (WARN) Acts and the Older Workers Benefit Protection Act (OWPBA).
+He also advises corporate clients and private equity firms on employment issues that arise in corporate transactions and performs pre-acquisition due diligence to identify employment obligations and liabilities that may affect the value and structure of the transaction.